nikitavoloboev/data/life/lessons-learned.md

 - Experiment a lot.
 	- Try out any new ideas I have (it is the only way to see if the idea is any good).
 	- Don't be afraid to fail.
+- Publish your work and share it.
+	- Any feedback you can get is very valuable.
+Plus it helps as many people would probably love to use/read about what you have made.
+But they will never know if you don't share it.
-- Use my brain.
+- Use your brain.
 	- Actually think about the problems I have and things I can do with what I have instead of giving up and resorting to other things or exterior help.
 Think first.
 - Share.
 	- Without sharing the things you have made, there's a very slim chance someone will ever see them.
 - Don't overthink things to the point of not doing anything.
 If you can't find a reason why not to do something, it's often much better to just do the thing and see where it takes you.
 - Take it easy.
-	- Don't stress myself too much about not achieving things I want to achieve.
+	- Don't stress yourself too much about not achieving things I want to achieve.
 What's important is that I try and ideally love what I am doing.
 Everything else is not worth worrying about.

 ## Relationships
 - Treat people as if they are in a sensitive and malleable emotional state all the time.
 	- I have the power to uplift friends and strangers with every interaction, large or small.

 ## Code
-- Use switch cases over long ifs.
 - It’s a lot easier to actually just use one screen.
 Much easier to context switch.
-- Comment over my code.
+- Comment over your code to explain anything that isn't obvious.
 - Run/Right/Fast.
 	- Make the code work I write is working.
 Then I can make it fast (if necessary).
 Solving the “correct/clean/performant code” problem all at once can be overwhelming.
 Don’t be overwhelmed.
 Solve one at a time.
 - Reducing the maintenance burden is, for most codebases, the biggest optimization you can do.
 	- Of course it's all about striking a balance, but 99% of the time there is a choice between performance and readability, readability is the right answer.
 Performance should only be chosen if it is absolutely necessary.
+- If you write ugly code, anyone who intends to fix a bug or add a feature will not enjoy his work and likely avoid it next time.

 ## Git
 - Use version control.
 	- It is a pain to reverse and fix things when you don't know where the problem is.
-- Commit all my changes.
+- Commit all your changes.
 Do __atomic__ commits.
 Write proper descriptive commit messages.

 ## Learning
 - Don’t index information for the sake of indexing.